For the past two years, Bank of the West has assiduously courted high-net-worth clients. But now its starting to spread the love more broadly.

 We are very focused on better serving the mass affluent, John Bahnken, head of the banks Wealth Management Group, said in a recent sit-down interview.

 The bank is wooing customers with both services and rewards.
 Customers who move $25,000 to $50,000 into Bank of the West retirement accounts receive $100.
-Those who move more than $250,000 receive $600.
-The rewards are placed into customers' retirement accounts, Bahnken said.
+Those that move more than $250,000 receive $600.
+The rewards are placed into customers retirement accounts, Bahnken said.